DylnHnlyOIY/Engineering-Portfolio/README.md

 ## Concepts I'd Like to Experiment With in the Future

-- Enchancing Drum Technology & Equipment
+- Designing Drum Technology & Equipment
 - Utilitarian Art
 - Prop & Replica Making
 - Soft Robotics